Traditional music of Galicia, Cantabria and Asturias: Gaita

 The term gaita may refer to a variety of different pipes, shawms, recorders, flutes and clarinets in different areas of Spain and Portugal, but in Galicia it refers to bagpipes, with the bag inflated with bellows or by a blowpipe.
 Outside of Galicia and Asturias, bagpipes are also traditionally played in other parts of Spain, including Aragon, Catalonia, León, Majorca, Zamora and in Portugal in Minho, Trás-os-Montes and Estremadura.

 Records show that the gaita was already common in the 13th century but suffered a decline in popularity in the 17th and 18th centuries until the 19th century renaissance of the instrument.
 The early 20th century saw another decline.
 Then, beginning in about the 1970s, a roots revival heralded another rebirth.
 The folk revival may have peaked in the late 1990s, with the release of acclaimed albums by Galician Carlos Núñez (A Irmandade Das Estrelas) and Asturian Hevia (Tierra De Nadie).
 Both releases broke records, and Tierra De Nadie sold more than a million copies.

 In the 18th century, an important teaching school was opened in Asturias, created by José Remis Vega.
 Musicians of that era included the legendary Ramón García Tuero, while the 20th century produced performers like Vega's son, José Remis Ovalle and José Antonio García Suárez.
 The best-known modern Asturian player is Hevia, whose 1998 Tierra De Nadie was a landmark recording that smashes record sales and became the darling of the Spanish music media.
 Other modern performers and bands include Tejedor and Xuacu Amieva.

 Traditional use include both solo performances or with a snare-drum known as tamboril (a wooden natural-skinned drum with gut snares), and the bombo, a bass drum.
 The Council of Ourense sponsors a bagpipe band, the Real Banda de Gaitas da Excma.
 Deputación de Ourense (Royal Pipe Band of the Council of Ourense).
 The Royal Pipe Band, founded by José Lois Foxo, uses blowpipe bagpipes in B flat, bagpipes with bellows tuned in F sharp, and a percussion section of snare drums, tenor drums, bass drums, tambourines and tarrañolas.
 Its repertoire covers both traditional Galician music as well as music from other Celtic countries.
-It is the source of some controversy in Galacian music, as the blowpipe bagpipes employed by the band are felt by critics to be too similar to Highland bagpipes rather than traditional Galacian giatas.
-The drums are modern and not in a Galacian tradition, and the band marches military-style in parades which is also not a tradition in Galacian gaita music.
+It is the source of some controversy in Galacian music, as the blowpipe bagpipes employed by the band are felt by critics to be too similar to Highland bagpipes rather than traditional Galacian gaitas.
+The drums are modern and not in a Galacian tradition, and the band marches military-style in parades, which is also not a tradition in Galacian gaita music.

 Galician bagpipes come in three main varieties, though there are exceptions and unique instruments.
 These include the tumbal (B-flat), grileira (D) and redonda (C).
 Asturian bagpipes are usually played along with a tambor (snare drum).
 Asturian bagpipes usually have only one drone and follow a different fingering pattern.